 You will join Bristol's palaeobiology research group and engage in current debates in evolutionary biology, systematics and palaeobiology.
 You will learn how to analyse problems quantitatively and design experimental approaches to resolving questions in macroevolution and the study of ancient organisms.

 A key aspect of the programme is preparing your research project for publication, and many of our previous students’ projects have been published in leading international journals.
 Recent research project topics include the origin of cellular life, the preservation of colours in dinosaurs and the evolution of culture in humans.

 This programme gives you the opportunity to develop a wide range of professional skills, including research planning, problem-solving and communication.
 You will learn to present palaeontological data through talks, visual displays and formal written reports.
-You also develop computing skills in data handling, phylogenetics, macroevolution, function, and 3D digital modelling.
+You will also develop computing skills in data handling, phylogenetics, macroevolution, function and 3D digital modelling.

 Qualification and course duration